mutablelogic/docker-action-runner/README.md

 [bash] docker push "${REGISTRY}/${IMAGE}:${VERSION#v}" && docker push "${REGISTRY}/${IMAGE}" && docker image rm "${IMAGE}"
 ```

 At this point you would have your images in the registry ready for use.
-I also made the following changes:
+I also made the following changes on my Raspberry Pi:

-  * I added `cgroup_enable=memory` to the file `/boot/cmdline.txt` and rebooted, so that nomad (see below)
+  * I added `cgroup_enable=memory` to the file `/boot/cmdline.txt` and rebooted, so that nomad (see below) can use the memory cgroups support.
+You need to reboot the
-    can use the memory cgroups support.
-You need to reboot the Raspberry Pi to make the changes take effect;
+  Raspberry Pi to make the changes take effect;
-  * I downloaded and installed `libseccomp2_2.5.1-1_armhf.deb` from [here](http://ftp.us.debian.org/debian/pool/main/libs/libseccomp/libseccomp2_2.5.1-1_armhf.deb) which fixed an issue with building the container on ARM.
+  * I downloaded and installed `libseccomp2_2.5.1-1_armhf.deb` from [here](http://ftp.us.debian.org/debian/pool/main/libs/libseccomp/libseccomp2_2.5.1-1_armhf.deb) which fixed an issue with building the container on ARM (change `armhf` to `arm64` as necessary).

 ## Creating a manifest